 16th November 2020

 RoSPA (Royal Society for the Prevention of Accidents) exists to try and improve safety wherever possible.
-In the case of playground fencing, child safety is of course the paramount consideration.
+In the case of playground fencing, child safety is, of course, the paramount consideration.
 Safeguarding children while playing demands they have fencing that is suitable for the task at hand.

-Other considerations should be made too, such as the potential for breakage due to poor wire mesh diameter or strength of supporting wire.
+Other considerations should be made, too, such as the potential for breakage due to poor wire mesh diameter or strength of supporting wire.
 Lacking top board or railings to protect against the damage of the fence’s upper edge when climbing is something else to consider.
 Only nails being used when assembling timber fences can lead to sharp edges being exposed in the case of damage or vandalism.
-The general design must also be suitable, namely not containing any sharp edges – so no spiked railings or fence pales with a fleur-de-lys style split.
+The general design must also be suitable, not sharp edges – so no spiked railings or fence pales with a fleur-de-lys style split.

-Our bow top playground fencing has other benefits to offer, besides being RoSPA compliant.
+Our bow top playground fencing has other benefits to offer besides being RoSPA compliant.
 It’s an attractive design, offering excellent visibility, and can be bolted down, installed directly into the ground, or up against a wall.
 With durable vandal-resistant design, off-set hinges to eliminate finger trapping, and the availability to be installed on a flat or stepped surface, it makes the ideal playground fencing solution.